MarcArmbruster/WpfCommandAggregator.Core/Home.md

 ## The Background

-Many years I worked on classical many WPF projects (MVVM) with many views and thereof with many command objects.
+Many years I worked on many WPF projects (MVVM) with many views and thereof with many command objects.
 It was quite boring to write similar code for every command definition.
 The well known RelayCommand (Josh Smith) helps a lot but there is still similar code for every command definition.
 - private ICommand member